ndodson/Quadrature-Amplitude-Modulation-Recognition-via-Convolutional-Neural-Network/README.md

 # Dataset

 Our data consists of 5,000 images of 4qam, 8qam, 16qam, 32qam, and 64qam consatellations.
 These constellations have SINR ranging from 10db to 30db. we will use one-hot-encoding to represent our data numerically.
+Then, we will resize and apply grayscale to our images.
+I chose to resize the images to 64*64.

 ```python